 Lettuce after lettuce can get unexciting – so go for glorious blends of spinach, Romaine, mixed baby greens, or try sharper zests like arugula, watercress, or dandelion leaves.
 Dress them up differently.
-If you go yogurt today, serve yourself some balsamic vinaigrette, avocado, lemon, or honey mustard the next few days.
+If you go for yogurt today, serve yourself some balsamic vinaigrette, avocado, lemon, or honey mustard for the next few days.

 A speckled diet can be as interesting as colorful drinks.
 Imagine supplying your body with the major food groups: carbohydrates offer energy and calcium.
 Proteins act as building blocks for repair and growth.
 There are vitamins A, B, C, D, and B12, plus dairy products for healthy bones and teeth.